 Agile Frameworks Include Safety

-Interestingly, both Scrum and Extreme Programming (XP) incorporated values that related to safety.
+Interestingly, both Scrum and Extreme Programming (XP) incorporated values related to safety.
 Both frameworks include “Courage” as a value.
 Scrum goes further and includes openness.

 Courage and Openness both relate directly to safety.
-Teams need to be open about their work, their results, their mistakes and what they learned.
+Teams need to be open about their work, their results, their mistakes, and what they learned.
 That takes courage.

 10 Action Steps for Leaders to Foster High Performance with Safety